ArtifexSoftware/mupdf/docs/src/mutool-object-page.rst

 .. method:: toStructuredText(options)

     Extract the text on the page into a `StructuredText` object.
-The options argument is a comma separated list of flags: "preserve-ligatures", "preserve-whitespace", "preserve-spans", "preserve-images", "inhibit-spaces", "dehyphenate", "structured", "use-cid-for-unknown-unicode", and "ignore-actualtext".
+The options argument is a comma separated list of flags: "preserve-ligatures", "preserve-whitespace", "preserve-spans", "preserve-images", "inhibit-spaces", "dehyphenate", "structured", "use-cid-for-unknown-unicode", "use-gid-for-unknown-unicode", and "ignore-actualtext".

     :arg options: `String`.
     :return: `StructuredText`.